-The class type that SCons should use when instantiating a new CacheDir for the given environment.
-It must be a subclass of the SCons.CacheDir.CacheDir class.
+The class type that SCons should use when instantiating a new CacheDir in this construction environment.
+Must be a subclass of the SCons.CacheDir.CacheDir class.

 The C compiler.

 CCCOM

 The command line used to compile a C source file to a (static) object file.
 Any options specified in the \$CFLAGS, \$CCFLAGS and \$CPPFLAGS construction variables are included on this command line.
 See also \$SHCCCOM for compiling to shared objects.